-While green glue is an effective noise dampener, its availability is also limited across the globe.
+While green glue is an effective and cheap soundproofing material, its availability is also limited across the globe.

 During my trip to New Zealand, I tried sourcing for this product in vain.
 I aimed to seal cracks in my old grandma’s house.
 Luckily I was able to find these great green glue alternative.

 Green Glue Company creates noise proofing products.
 There are currently four products offers by the company.

 They include noise proofing compound, noise proofing clips, noise proofing sealant, and noise proofing joist tape.